-The 4A's-P recognizes that, as in any professional undertaking, certain standards of behavior are necessary in the practice of advertising if its practitioners are to fulfill their business and social roles properly and effectively.
+The 4A's-P recognizes that, as in any professional undertaking, certain standards of behavior are necessary in the practice of advertising and marketing communications if its practitioners are to fulfill their business and social roles properly and effectively.
+Member-agencies shall consist of entities legitimately organized to engage in services involving marketing, communications, and/or advertising, whether this be in the area of creative development, media, digital, design, activation, public relations, content production, and publishing, branding, strategic planning or full service.

-The members of the 4A's-P, therefore voluntarily adopt this Code of Ethics and commit themselves to abide by it without reservation, with following specific aims in mind:
+The member agencies of the 4A's-P, therefore voluntarily adopt this Code of Ethics and commit themselves to abide by it without reservation, with the following specific aims in mind:

-- 1. To upgrade the practice of the advertising. - 2.
-To promote the welfare of the association as a whole and of its member-agencies. - 3.
-To enhance and make more effective the working relationships between advertising agencies and the other sectors of the advertising industry. - 4.
-To foster social responsibility among advertising practitioners and help protect the welfare of the general public.
+1. To upgrade the practice of advertising and marketing communications (e.g., digital, content production, activation, media, CRM, etc.).

+2. To promote the welfare of the association as a whole and of its member-agencies.

+3. To enhance and make more effective the working relationships between member-agencies and the other sectors of the advertising and marketing communications industry.

+4. To foster social responsibility among advertising and marketing communications practitioners and help protect the welfare of the general public.

+ARTICLE I

-ARTICLE I GENERAL PRINCIPLES
+GENERAL PRINCIPLES